shantanubhadoria/go-roman/README.markdown

 Rules(from wikipedia):

-Numbers like V,L,D fall under non repeatable category, Max unbroken repetition is 3 Special cases for complex digits where only certain combinations are allowed
+Numbers like V,L,D fall under non repeatable category, maximum unbroken repetition is 3, special cases for complex digits where only certain combinations are allowed like CD is allowed but ID is invalid etc.

 #### func  ToIndoArabic